Palestinian president visits Jenin refugee camp after devastating Israeli military raid

-The 87-year-old president is widely seen as out of touch with the public and rarely ventures outside of his Ramallah headquarters, making Wednesday’s visit notable.

-The Palestinian leader’s visit to the Jenin refugee camp came a week after Israel launched a massive two-day military operation there, the largest in the West Bank in nearly two decades, that killed at least 12 Palestinians, forced thousands to flee their homes and left large swaths of the camp in ruins.
-An Israeli soldier was also killed in the operation, which the Israeli army said was necessary to crack down on Palestinian militant groups following a spate of recent attacks.
+The Palestinian leader’s visit to the Jenin refugee camp came a week after Israel launched a massive two-day military operation there.
+It was the largest Israeli offensive in the West Bank in nearly two decades, killing at least 12 Palestinians and one Israeli soldier, forcing thousands to flee their homes and leaving large swaths of the camp in ruins.
+The Israeli army said the operation was necessary to crack down on Palestinian militant groups following a spate of recent attacks.

 Abbas arrived in Jenin aboard a Jordanian helicopter on Wednesday afternoon.
 Thousands clustered around his heavy security detail, and children chased his motorcade as it moved along the streets.
 He visited a freshly-dug cemetery, where he laid a wreath at the graves of those killed in last week’s operation, before speaking to a tightly-packed crowd.